grafana/loki/docs/sources/logql/_index.md

 <_> msg="<method> <path> (<status>) <latency>"
 ```

-A pattern expression is invalid if:
+A pattern expression is invalid if

-- it does not contain any named capture.
+- It does not contain any named capture.
-- it contains two consecutive captures not separated by whitespace.
+- It contains two consecutive captures not separated by whitespace characters.

 ##### regexp